KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ### 1.3 The ETour Approach

-ETour inverts the typical Web3 gaming pitch:
+ETour reinvents the typical Web3 gaming pitch:

 **Traditional Web3 Gaming:** "Here's our revolutionary blockchain protocol.
 It has tokenomics, staking mechanisms, and governance.
 Oh, and you can play games on it."

 **ETour:** "Here are classic games you already know.
 Play for real ETH stakes.
 The better player wins.
-(And yes, it's all verified on-chain so nobody can cheat—but you don't need to understand that to play.)"
+(And yes, it's all verified on-chain so nobody can cheat.
+But you don't need to understand that to play.)"

 The blockchain infrastructure exists to serve the games, not the other way around.
-ETour Protocol is the engine under the hood—essential for making trustless competition possible, but not the selling point.
+ETour Protocol is the engine under the hood that makes this competition possible, but not the selling point.

-This whitepaper exists for those who want to look under the hood.
-If you're a player who just wants to compete, the landing page tells you everything you need: pick a game, connect your wallet, prove you're good.
+**This whitepaper exists for those who want to look under the hood.** If you're a player who just wants to compete, the landing page tells you everything you need: pick a game, connect your wallet, prove you're good.

 ---